-Tooth-Colored Fillings in Raleigh, NC
+Tooth-Colored Fillings in North Raleigh, NC

 There’s a new method for filling cavities, and it’s one that doesn’t involve any noticeable silver or metal.
 What is it?
 Tooth colored fillings, made of a composite resin that blends beautifully with the rest of your teeth.
 This process of restoring teeth following a cavity is more cosmetically appealing, minimally-invasive, and saves as much of your natural tooth structure as possible.
 And the same material can also be used to improve the appearance of gapped, misshapen, chipped, or cracked teeth -- keep reading to learn more from Dr. Lisk.